 Because Glacier Country is a pretty big place, there are numerous ways to take in the abundant colors of fall in Montana.
 Topping the list: Glacier National Park, the Bitterroot, Kootenai Falls in Libby, the Seeley-Swan Valley and Missoula.

-Park visitation quiets down this time of year, making it one of the most peaceful times to visit the Crown of the Continent, where stunning views are made even more vibrant with the colors of fall.
+Park visitation quiets down this time of year, making it one of the most peaceful times to visit this part of the Crown of the Continent region, where stunning views are made even more vibrant with the colors of fall.

 We like to welcome autumn with various fall events like the Scarecrow Festival in Stevensville and Great Northwest Oktoberfest in Whitefish.